surajpgithub/game1/README.md

 # calculator proj
-basically it a javascript game
+basically it a calculator .